Lead generation for ecommerce belongs to the same species as lead gen for automotive, finance, and [insert 20th century industry].

-Let’s look at Hubspot, which literally wrote the book on lead generation.
-Heck, HubSpot wrote an ebook about writing a lead generation ebook.
+Let’s look at Hubspot, who literally wrote the book on lead generation.
+Heck, HubSpot even wrote an ebook about writing a lead generation ebook.
 In other words, they know a thing or two about lead generation.
-And their homepage is littered with CTAs:
+And their homepage is filled with strategically placed CTAs:

 Pay attention to your favorite stores and see what kind of CTAs they use.
-You’ll find lots of active verbs and not a lot of adjectives.
-Keep it short and punchy to peak your visitors’ interest and get them clicking.
+You’ll find lots of active verbs and only a few adjectives.
+Keep it short and punchy to pique your visitors’ interest and get them clicking.

-You can also incorporate lead generation exit intent layers disguised as games.
-Here, for instance, a layer floats in from the side whenever a visitor is about to exit.
+You can also incorporate lead generation exit intent activities disguised as games.
+Here, for instance, a pop-up floats in from the side of the screen whenever a visitor is about to leave.

-This looks like fun – and all you have to do to play is give your email!
-Once you do that, the wheel activates and you can redeem your prize.
-The visitor gets 10 percent off, you get their email.
+This looks like fun – and all you have to do to play is enter your email!
+Once you do so, the wheel activates and you can redeem your prize.
+The visitor gets 10 percent off, and you get their email.

 Include shipping information.
 Unless your store is called Amazon, people might have questions about shipping.
 Lack of certainty about an order – how long it’ll take, how much it’ll cost, and so on – is a barrier for a lead to convert into a customer.
 So give your potential customers everything they need.
 Drop a “shipping” link into your navigation and your footer, and have a comprehensive page answering the questions that might get in leads’ path to conversion:

-Include contact details (and answer when people write).
+Include contact details (and reply when people write to you).
 A no-brainer, sure, but this is vital.
-Even if a lead doesn’t reach out with questions – and if your store is designed beautifully, then there might not be questions – you can still give people the chance to get in touch with you.
-Giving them direct access to your inbox will let them know that there is someone on the other end of this store who cares about their experience.
-(Plus, uh, someone who contacts you instantly becomes a lead!)
+Even if a lead doesn’t reach out with questions – and if your store is designed beautifully, there may indeed not be any questions – you can still give people the chance to get in touch with you.
+Giving them direct access to your inbox will let them know that there is a human behind the store who cares about their experience.
+(Plus, of course, someone who contacts you instantly becomes a lead!)

 Include robust product information.
 Another blocker is removed when you make sure there are no questions about your products.
-Product descriptions are great SEO juice, sure, but they’re also valuable for giving leads a warm, fuzzy feeling that makes them comfortable converting.
+Product descriptions are great SEO juice, sure, but they’re also valuable for giving leads a warm, fuzzy feeling that makes converting appealing.